George Alexander Macfarren: Musical career

 His overture "Chevy Chace" was performed on 26 October 1843 by the Leipzig Gewandhaus Orchestra conducted by Felix Mendelssohn.

 Mendelssohn had heard it performed in London and wrote to the composer that he "liked it very much".
 After the Leipzig concert Mendelssohn wrote again to say "Your overture went very well, and was most cordially and unanimously received by the public, the orchestra playing it with true delight and enthusiasm".

 Richard Wagner also admired the peculiar and wildly passionate character of the piece (which he described as the "Steeple Chase by MacFarrinc" in his diary).
 Wagner also described the overture's composer as "a pompous, melancholy Scotsman".

 The "Chevy Chace" overture and two of his symphonies have been recorded.

 Among Macfarren's operas were King Charles II, produced at the Princess's Theatre in 1849 (Natalia Macfarren made her operatic debut in this production), and an adaptation of Robin Hood produced in 1860.
 A recording by Victorian Opera was recorded in 2011.
-A recording of the two act chamber opera The Soldier’s Legacy of 1864, scored for four soloists, piano and harmonium, was issued in 2023.
+A recording of the two act chamber opera The Soldier's Legacy of 1864, scored for four soloists, piano and harmonium, was issued in 2023.

 His oratorios brought him some popular and critical success.
 The most enduringly successful of these, St John the Baptist, was first performed in 1873 at the Bristol Festival.
 The Resurrection premiered in 1876, Joseph in 1877 and King David in 1883.

 Macfarren also wrote chamber music, most notably the six string quartets that span over 40 years from 1834.
 Other chamber works include a piano trio in E minor, a piano quintet in G minor, sonatas for flute and violin, and three piano sonatas.
-Among his compositions of light music is a Romance and Barcarole for Concertina and Fortepiano written in 1856.
+Macfarren also composed for the concertina, a squeezebox button-accordion.
+His composition Romance and Allegro agitato for concertina, violin, viola, cello, and double bass was first performed by Richard Blagrove in 1854.
+Other compositions for concertina include the Barcarole (1856) and Violetta – A Romance (1859), both for concertina and piano.
+Macfarren also wrote an arrangement for the concertina and seven other instruments, of the second movement from Mendelssohn’s Italian symphony.